widgetface/model_of_life_take-home-exercise/README.md

 ```

+### Requirements

-### RequirementsImplement a Python script to analyse the sequences.
+Implement a Python script to analyse the sequences.
 Your script should:

 a.
 Calculate and report basic sequence statistics: